bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, answer displayed visibly." />
 </p>
 What we can do is, we can use <b>innerHTML</b> to replace this entire h2 in here, with a new h2.
-That h2 that we put in there, won't have the class invisible, so it will be visible.
+That h2 that we put in there, won&apos;t have the class invisible, so it will be visible.
 We want to get this div id answer here first.

-First, I'm going to define a variable var answer, and set that to equal to document.getElementById(‘answer’).
-That's our element there that we're getting.
+First, I&apos;m going to define a variable var answer, and set that to equal to document.getElementById(‘answer’).
+That&apos;s our element there that we&apos;re getting.
 Then we want to get that element and we want to use answer.innerHTML equals tick marks, like that, semicolon. h2 close h2.
-This is going to be a string, literary when we're done here.
-In here,
-I'm going to add the distance.
+This is going to be a string, literary when we&apos;re done here.
+In here, I&apos;m going to add the distance.
 I want to put in here distance, miles converts to x kilometers, where distance is really this variable distance here.
-That's going to be a variable.
-In there, I'm going to put curly braces, dollar sign, curly braces, distance, because that's a variable.
+That&apos;s going to be a variable.
+In there, I&apos;m going to put curly braces, dollar sign, curly braces, distance, because that&apos;s a variable.
 Miles converts to, and x is going to be dollar sign, curly braces, conversion in there.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 618/619. if..else statement, test for number (341) ~~~~~~~~~~~~~~~~~~~~~-->